Canadian Natural Resources Limited (CNQ) is ready for next Episode as it posted an annual sales of 23,982 M

 Sponsored

-Annual sales at Energy sector company grew by 21.30% over the past five years.
+A company in the Energy sector has jumped its sales by 21.30% annually for the last half of the decade.
 While this was happening, its average annual earnings per share was recorded 68.90%.
 With a float of $1.15 billion, this company’s outstanding shares have now reached $1.16 billion.

-Let’s look at the performance matrix of the company that is accounted for 9735 employees.
+In an organization with 9735 employees, it is important to assess its efficiency.
+In terms of profitability, gross margin is +34.57, operating margin of +31.65, and the pretax margin is +31.64.

 Canadian Natural Resources Limited (CNQ) Insider Updates